natcobbinah/DesignPatternsCourseDemo/02_exercise/enonce - english.md

 Questions :

 1. What design pattern would enable new contracts to be created efficiently without having to recreate each contract from scratch?
-Answer:
-The Prototype Pattern is ideal for this scenario.
-This pattern allows the creation of new objects by copying existing objects (prototypes), enabling efficient creation and customization without building each contract from scratch.

 2. Model the solution using a UML class diagram which should include: